‘Supernatural’ star Jared Padalecki arrested outside of downtown Austin bar he owns

-AUSTIN (KXAN) — Actor Jared Padalecki was arrested Sunday after Austin police say he physically assaulted two employees at the downtown bar that he owns, according to an affidavit.
+AUSTIN (KXAN) — Actor Jared Padalecki was arrested Sunday after Austin police said he physically assaulted two employees at the downtown bar that he owns, according to an affidavit.

 The affidavit says that Padalecki, 37, was intoxicated at Stereotype, located at 510 Rio Grande St., when he got into a verbal argument with people inside.